nucypher/nucypher/docs/source/staking/stake_initialization.rst

 .. caution::

     Once NU is locked in the staking escrow contract, a worker node must be run to unlock it.
 Worker's make periodic automated commitments which spend ~200k gas each transaction.
 Be sure to consider this operational cost when locking NU.

 .. note::

-    If you are running an Ibex testnet node, Testnet tokens can be obtained by joining the `Discord server <https://discord.gg/7rmXa3S>`_ and typing ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel.
+    If you are running an Ibex testnet node, testnet tokens can be obtained by joining the `Discord server <https://discord.gg/7rmXa3S>`_ and typing ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel.